shivenpatel399/EpidemicBot/README.md

 ## Inviting

-Invite the bot through this URL: https://rb.gy/t8z5t3
+Invite the bot through this Discord Invite URL: https://rb.gy/t8z5t3

 ## Turning On the Bot